h2oai/h2ogpt/README.md

 ---

+For any platform, some packages download models at runtime, like for DocTR, Unstructured, BLIP, Stable Diffusion, etc. that appear to delay operations in the UI.
+The progress appears in the console logs.

 #### Windows 10/11 64-bit with full document Q/A capability
   * One-Click Installer
     * CPU or GPU: Download [h2oGPT CPU Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/Jan2024/h2oGPT_0.0.1.exe) (1.3GB file)